During the Sunrise Period, we will regularly compile the most important facts on the Unitary Patent System here.

 The Sunrise Period is a period of three months preceding the effective start of the system, which offers the possibility to exclude EP applications or granted EP patents from the jurisdiction of the Unified Patent Court by opting out before the start of its operation.

-The opt-out refers to a request procedure by which a classical EP application or an EP patent is withdrawn from the jurisdiction of the future Unified Patent Court, so that the IP right remains subject to national jurisdiction in the member states of the EPC.
+The Opt-Out refers to a request procedure by which a classical EP application or an EP patent is withdrawn from the jurisdiction of the future Unified Patent Court, so that the IP right remains subject to national jurisdiction in the member states of the EPC.

-The option to opt out will be possible before the effective start of the system (sunrise period) and thereafter during a renewable transitional period of initially 7 years and must be filed directly with the Unified Patent Court.
+The option to opt out will be possible before the effective start of the system (sunrise period) and thereafter during a renewable transitional period of initially seven years and must be filed directly with the Unified Patent Court.